near-miss/dra_web/_pages/products.md

 ---

 > Disruptive.
 Powerful.
-A Platform that does it ALL.
+One platform that does it ALL.
 {: .text-center}

 **Dynamic Risk Analyzer&trade; (DRA)** has proven to improve on-stream efficiency in industrial plant operations.
 It delivers actionable, early indicators of potential process failures – typically days and weeks before the alarms go off.
 So, you can plan predictive maintenance and achieve increased safety and bottom line.

-# Features
+{: .text-center}

 {% include feature_row %}